WebFiori/docs/routing.md

 ### Middleware

 The option `middleware` is used to specify which middleware the request will go through when a request is made to the given resource.
-This option accespts middleware name or an array that holds middleware names.
+This option accepts middleware name or an array that holds middleware names.
 Also, this option can have the name of middleware group or an array of middleware groups.
 For more information about middleware, [here](learn/middleware).

 ## Request Method